Skip to main content

 December 4, 2025

-Closing Costs in Canada: Complete 2026 Guide - Uncategorized blog post featured image
+Closing Costs in Canada: Complete 2026 Guide - First Time Buyers blog post featured image

 Closing costs catch many first-time buyers off guard.
 Beyond your down payment, you'll need an additional 1.5-4% of the purchase price for closing costs.
 This guide breaks down every expense you'll encounter so there are no surprises on closing day.